ministryofjustice/opg-data-lpa-codes/docs/pull_request_template.md

 _Briefly describe the purpose of the change, and/or link to the ticket for context_

-Fixes

 ## Approach

 _Explain how your code addresses the purpose of the change_

 ## Learning

 _Any tips and tricks, blog posts or tools which helped you.
-Plus anything notable you've discovered about the Refunds service_
+Plus anything notable you've discovered_

 ## Checklist